Ash2103/Ash2103/README.md

-- 👋 Hi, I’m @AIshwarya
+- 👋 Hi, I’m @Aishwarya
-- 👀 I’m interested in TA

 <!---
 Ash2103/Ash2103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.